TIN CAN TOURISTS HISTORY AND IMAGES

 The Road to Enlightenment

 The Tin Can Tourists were organized at Desoto Park, Tampa, Florida, in 1919.
 They received the official state charter a year later.
 The groups stated objective was “to unite fraternally all autocampers”.
 Their guiding principles were clean camps, friendliness among campers, decent behavior and to secure plenty of clean, wholesome entertainment for those in camp.
-The group known for the soldered tin can on their radiator caps grew rapidly during the twenties and thirties.
+The group grew rapidly during the twenties and thirties.
 Members could be inducted fellow campers through an initiation process that taught the prospective member the secret handshake, sign, and password.
 After singing the official song “The More We Get Together” the trailerite was an official member of the Tin Can Tourists of the World.

 1920 Tin Can Tourists in Tampa, FL “Watching the Ball Game”